 The Short Answer

-Programming a key fob in Fort Worth typically costs $65–$125 if you already have the fob (BYOF — bring-your-own-fob), $175–$275 for a supplied remote head key, $220–$500 for a supplied smart/proximity fob, and $350–$800 for European luxury brands (BMW, Mercedes, Audi, Jaguar, Land Rover, Porsche).
+As of August 2026, programming a key fob in Fort Worth typically costs $65–$125 if you already have the fob (BYOF — bring-your-own-fob), $175–$275 for a supplied remote head key, $220–$500 for a supplied smart/proximity fob, and $350–$800 for European luxury brands (BMW, Mercedes, Audi, Jaguar, Land Rover, Porsche).
 Add $75–$150 if all keys are lost.
 Per J.D.
 Power's Customer Service Index data, dealer-side equivalents typically run 1.7-2.4× independent mobile rates before adding tow cost.

 Why the Range Is So Wide